taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Managing_your_Projects/Installing_Applications.md

 Create Catalog
 ///

-Catalogs are curated collections of applications and software packages available for deployment within Taikun.
+Catalogs are curated collections of applications and software packages available for deployment within Taikun CloudWorks.
 To create a catalog, navigate to the **Catalogs** section in the Taikun dashboard and follow the prompts to define the catalog name, description, and any relevant metadata.

 ![Catalogs](https://rgw.cloudpoint.tcpro.cz/swift/v1/KEY_0efe203c42c0402f9402a570302dc066/new-docs/managing-your-projects/applications/catalog2.webp)
 /// caption
 Catalogs
 ///

-- When creating a catalog in Taikun, provide a clear description of the catalog and the applications it contains.
+- When creating a catalog in Taikun CloudWorks, provide a clear description of the catalog and the applications it contains.
 - Only applications whose repositories have been enabled will be visible.
 - To ensure a successful installation, it is recommended only to bind Projects that are healthy and in a ready state.
-- Parameter configurations can easily be located by browsing or searching applications within Taikun.
+- Parameter configurations can easily be located by browsing or searching applications within Taikun CloudWorks.
 - When installing an application, it is possible to specify a version or use the latest version automatically.
 - If the parameters are set to be both editable when installing and after installation, it is mandatory to configure them before proceeding with the installation.